florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-02-cloud-skills-challenge-devops-engineer.markdown

 - Search on [GitHub](https://github.com/search/advanced) in repository and pull requests.
   - The search [syntax](https://docs.github.com/en/search-github/getting-started-with-searching-on-github/about-searching-on-github)
-- [Links](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls) between PR, issues, comment based on tag and keywords.
+- [Links](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls) between PR, issues, comments based on tag and keywords.

-Still on the GitHub usage, it's a good module on common pure GitHub usage.
+Common standard GitHub usage.

 ## Manage an InnerSource program by using GitHub
 > [Link](https://learn.microsoft.com/en-us/training/modules/manage-innersource-program-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

-- Using OpenSource in compagny by keeping best practises: [InnerSource](https://resources.github.com/innersource/fundamentals/).
+- Using OpenSource best practices but in companies context by using [InnerSource](https://resources.github.com/innersource/fundamentals/).
-  - Keeping transparency, communication, history.
+  - Keeping transparency, communication, and history.
-  - Reduce friction by enabling self doing from a team to another and even fork.
+  - Reduce friction by enabling self-doing from one team to another and even repository fork if needed.
   - Standardize practices.
 - Repository permissions
   - Read level is recommended for non-code contributors who want to view or discuss the project.
   - Triage level is recommended for contributors who need to proactively manage issues and pull requests without write access.
-  - Write level is recommended for contributors who actively push to the project.
+  - *Write* level is recommended for contributors who actively push to the project.
-  - Maintain level is recommended for project managers who need to manage the repository without access to sensitive or destructive actions.
+  - *Maintain* level is recommended for project managers who manage the repository without access to sensitive or destructive actions.
-  - Admin level is recommended for people who need full access to the project, including sensitive and destructive actions like managing security or deleting a repository.
+  - *Admin* level is recommended for people who need full access to the project, including sensitive and destructive actions like managing security or deleting a repository.
-- Readme, naming and description to allow retrieve information at scale.
-- Readme.md, codeowner and contributing.md can be put in the `.github` folder.
+- `Readme.md`, `CODEOWNER.md`, and `CONTRIBUTING.md` can be put in the `.github` folder.
+They are essential to retrieve information at scale.
-- Standardize process using pull request templates.
+- Standardize processes using templates for Pull Requests and Issues.

-Great module on how to use InnerSource and mesure if its working.
+Great module on how to use InnerSource and measure if it's working.

 ## Communicate effectively on GitHub using Markdown
 > [Link](https://learn.microsoft.com/en-us/training/modules/communicate-using-markdown/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

 - Broad description of the Markdown language.
 - Introduction to the GitHub-Flavored Markdown (GFM).
-- Reference using a URL, the syntax '#', 'GH-' or 'Username/Repository#' for pull request and issues.
+- Reference using a URL, the syntax '#', 'GH-' or 'Username/Repository#' for *Pull Request* and *Issues*.
 Similar syntax for commit and users.
-- Commands base on '/command' as '/code' or '/details'.
+- Commands based on '/command' as '/code' or '/details'.

-Good review of the Markdown/GFM on GitHub to be more efficient on day to day tasks.
+Good review of the Markdown/GFM on GitHub to be more efficient on day-to-day tasks.

 ## Maintain a secure repository by using GitHub best practices
 > [Link](https://learn.microsoft.com/en-us/training/modules/maintain-secure-repository-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

-- Shift left the security and must be handle at the begining of the project.
+- Handle the security at the beginning of the project.
+- Security is like deployment or tests; it must **shift left**.
-- Use the "security" tab of the repository
+- Use the *Security* tab of the repository
-  - Security policies that allow you to specify how to report a security vulnerability in your project by adding a SECURITY.md file to your repository.
+  - *Security policies* allow you to specify how to report a security vulnerability in your project by adding a `SECURITY.md` file to your repository.
-  - Dependabot alerts that notify you when GitHub detects that your repository is using a vulnerable dependency or malware.
+  - *Dependabot* alerts notify you when GitHub detects that your repository uses a vulnerable dependency or malware.
-  - Security advisories that you can use to privately discuss, fix, and publish information about security vulnerabilities in your repository.
+  - *Security advisories* that you can use to privately discuss, fix, and publish information about security vulnerabilities in your repository.
-  - Code scanning that helps you find, triage, and fix vulnerabilities and errors in your code with CodeQL.
+  - *Code scanning* that helps you find, triage, and fix vulnerabilities and errors in your code with [CodeQL](https://codeql.github.com/).
-  - Secret scanning to prevent credential leaks.
-In case of leak, remove and push the history then contact GitHub to clear some cache.
+  - *Secret scanning* to prevent credential leaks.
+Remove the secret from the history by rewriting it, then contact GitHub to clear some cache.
+Of course, don't forget to revoke the leaked credentials.
 - Use `.gitignore` for sensitive files.
-- Assume your GitHub account as compromised.
+- Assume your GitHub account is compromised.
 - Use branch protection rules.
-- Use codeowner.
+- Use code owner file.

-Good introduction!
-CodeQL can be complex but really powerfull, a deep dive would be appreciate.
+Good inputs on the security shift left.
+However, a deep dive into CodeQL would have been appreciated.

 ## Automate DevOps processes by using GitHub Apps
 > [Link](https://learn.microsoft.com/en-us/training/modules/automate-devops-github-apps/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

-- Use API to extend GitHub functionality.
+- Use API to extend GitHub functionalities.
 - Permission can be at the repository level.
 - Oauth App
-  - Application acting on behalf of a user.
+  - The application acts on behalf of a user.
   - Consume a seat on GitHub Orga.
-  - For read, write and modify user data.
+  - For reading, writing, and modifying user data.
 - GitHub App
   - Install on personal, orga or repository.
-Need admin access.
+  - Need admin access.
   - Does not consume GitHub seat.
   - Need token.
   - Customize permissions.
-  - Support auth as user as Oauth App.
+  - Support auth on behalf of the user as Oauth App.
 - Events can be
-  - GitHub webhooks
+  - GitHub webhooks.
-  - Polling
+  - Polling.
 - Github tokens
   - GitHub personal access tokens (ghp)
-    - Individual token for user
+    - Individual token for user.
-    - Can be fined-grained
+    - Can be fined-grained.
   - Device token (gup)
     - Machine version of PAT.
     - Mainly for runners.
   - GitHub Application Installation tokens (ghs)
-    - Valid for a short period of time
+    - Valid for a short period.
-    - Perfect for installation actions
+    - Perfect for installation actions.
   - OAuth access tokens (gho)
-    - For headless CLI
+    - For headless CLI.
-    - Can be acquired using the web application flow
+    - Can be acquired using the web application flow.
-    - Behalf oauth.
+    - Behalf the user.
+  - Refresh tokens (ghr)
-  - Refresh tokens (ghr): OAuth token refreshed
+     - OAuth token refreshed.
-- There is rate limits on tokens delivrery.
+- There are rate limits on token delivery.
 GitHub allows to monitor and manage it.

-Great module with total new content.
-Github App is a good topic and market for numerous tools.
-The exercice based on a video is interesting fit well behalf this module.
+GitHub App is a good topic and market for numerous tools.
+The exercise based on a video is interesting and fits well for this module.

 ## Automate GitHub by using GitHub Script
 > [Link](https://learn.microsoft.com/en-us/training/modules/automate-github-using-github-script/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

 - Based on [Octokit](https://octokit.github.io/rest.js/v20).
-- Provide a Octokit client authenticate on the repository.
+- Provide an Octokit client authentication on the repository.
 - Another way to interact with GitHub APIs and act on them.

 Ex: